utkarsh914/whatsapp-stalker-chrome-extension/README.md

 # whatsapp-stalker-chrome-extension
-A google chrome  extension to track when people came online and went offline on WhatsApp
+A google chrome  extension to track when people came online and went offline on WhatsApp Don't worry!
+It won't steal your chats.
+I'm a good person :p
 ## Steps to Install:
   - [download](https://github.com/utkarsh914/whatsapp-stalker-chrome-extension/archive/master.zip) this repository as zip and extract.
   - After extracting, you'll get a folder named 'whatsapp-stalker-chrome-extension.